 I am a level 2 trained Sensorimotor Psychotherapy (SP) practitioner.
-I love using SP to help people recover from difficult experiences in childhood like sexual abuse, neglect, emotional abuse, and inconsistent parenting.
+I love using SP to help people recover from difficult experiences like sexual assault or abuse.

 What is SP?

-Sensorimotor Psychotherapy was created by Dr. Pat Ogden based on all we have been learning in the neuroscience and attachment fields about how trauma and how we are raised impacts our way of being in the world.
+Sensorimotor Psychotherapy was created by Dr. Pat Ogden.
+In this technique we utilize knowledge from the neuroscience and developmental attachment fields to intervene with the way trauma impacts us.
 Many traditional therapies focus solely on thoughts & emotions which leaves out the most major way we interact with our world: our bodies!
 SP helps us to bring together thoughts, emotions, movement, gestures, posture, urges, etc. to assist in healing what hurts.

 I practice SP because it is beautiful.
 I know that sounds strange, but seriously, it is a beautiful, deep, transformative way of helping people with even the most complicated trauma histories recover and thrive.
 SP helps people tap into the innate intelligence within their own body to fundamentally change how they are in the world – it’s like seeing the sunrise after months or years of darkness.